virtualsecureplatform/kvsp/README.md

 - Intel CPU with AVX2 support (e.g. Intel Core i7-8700)
 - 16GB RAM
 - NVIDIA GPU (not required but highly recommended)
-    - Only NVIDIA Tesla V100 is supported.
+    - Only NVIDIA V100 and A100 are supported.
     - Other GPUs _may_ work but are not supported.

 ## Dependencies

-We are using Ubuntu 20.04 in the development of v30 and later.
+We are using Ubuntu 20.04 LTS in the development of v30 and later.
 Following commands setup the AWS instances.
-If you uses p3 instances, We highly recommend to increase EBS (Storage) size to 12 GB because intermediate files will be some GBs orders.
+If you use AWS p3 instances, we highly recommend to increase EBS (Storage) size to 12 GB because intermediate files will be some GBs orders.

-p3 instances
+p3 instances (This includes reboot at last to enable a GPU driver.)
 ```
 sudo apt update&&sudo apt upgrade -y&&sudo apt install -y libgoogle-perftools-dev libomp-dev nvidia-driver-460&&sudo reboot
 ```
-This commands includes reboot at last to enable a GPU driver.

 c5.metal
 ```